PDA Research News

 The second part of our Good Autism Practice paper explored differences in the ‘themes’ that were reported by families when they give us a detailed developmental history, and tell us about their child.
 We are fortunate that we also see a number of children who have been adopted and have known attachment difficulties and/or have experienced trauma of some kind.
 Often people ask for these children to be assessed because aspects of their behaviour look very similar to children who have the PDA profile.
 However, the children in our study were not Autistic.

 Once again, we looked at statistically significant differences in the number of times different themes were reported.
 Some of these supported the literature that already exists, some were new themes.
-All were reported significantly more times in the children with the PDA profile than children with Autism without PDA and rarely, if ever, in the children with attachment difficulties.
+All were reported significantly more times in the children with the PDA profile than the autistic children without PDA.
 These themes are outlined below:

 - superficial/surface sociability